About CAEP Annual Reporting

 This set of graphs shows principals’ overall satisfaction with UNC-Chapel Hill first-year teachers, through the percentage of principals that are rated as proficient or above for each of the five professional standards compared to other EPP groups.

-UNC-Chapel Hill first-year teachers are rated against other groups of EPPs – the Higher Ed programs (NC independent and public colleges and universities) and the non-Higher Ed programs licensed in the state – on all NC professional teaching standards over years.
-The 2023 radar graph demonstrates that UNC-Chapel Hill graduates received higher ratings than other teacher preparation programs on all five teaching standards.
+UNC-Chapel Hill first-year teachers are rated against other groups of educator preparation programs (EPPs), such as other public or private EPPs, or non-higher education EPPs, on all NC professional teaching standards over years.
+The 2024 radar graph demonstrates that UNC-Chapel Hill graduates received higher ratings than other teacher preparation programs on all five teaching standards.

 Back to Top